 The bark of Jamun tree contains pentacyclic triterpenoid betulinic acid.
 Betulinic acid is a naturally occurring tri-terpenoid, which has demonstrated selective cytotoxicity against a number of specific tumor and active against a verity of infectious agent such as HIV, malaria, etc. It also shows immunomodulatory and anti- inflammatory activities.
 All parts of this tree contains sterol-sitosterol, which has same chemical structure with cholesterol.
 The bark is useful in lowering blood cholesterol and blood sugar.
 The presence of gallo- and ellagi-tannins in the bark is responsible for its astringent property.

 Here are few remedies that can be done at home using Jamun bark to cure various diseases

-- Diarrhoea (with blood): For arresting blood in diarrhoea, pulverise bark of Jamun tree to get its powder.
+- Diarrhoea (with blood): For arresting blood in diarrhea, pulverise bark of Jamun tree to get its powder.
 Mix this powder (2-5 gm) with honey (2 teaspoon) and take twice a day.

-- Dysentery, chronic diarrhoea: Prepare a decoction of bark, by boiling ten gram bark, in half litre water till water reduces to one fourth.
+- Dysentery, chronic diarrhea: Prepare a decoction of bark, by boiling ten gram bark, in half liter water till water reduces to one fourth.
 Take this decoction (20 ml) thrice a day.